 Salary/Hourly Rate: Paraprofessional Class VI: $20.70 or above depending on qualifications

-Provides students with intervention opportunities in reading, math, and writing; supports full-classroom learning experiences; monitors student progress.
+Provides students with intervention and extension opportunities primarily in math; supports full-classroom and small group learning experiences; monitors student progress

 This class specification lists the major duties and requirements of the job and is not all-inclusive.
 Incumbent(s) may be expected to perform job-related duties other than those contained in this document and may be required to have specific job-related knowledge and skills.

-- Works with the whole class under the supervision of the classroom teacher.
+- Works with the whole class, small group, or pull out groups under the supervision of the classroom teacher.

-- Reinforces the instructional plan laid out by the classroom teacher.
+- Reinforces the instructional plan laid out by the classroom teacher/instructional coach.

 - Facilitates and delivers practice activities designed to enrich and extend learning.

-- Assists teacher with classroom activities; leads breakout sessions.
+- Assists teachers with classroom activities; leads breakout sessions/stations.

 - Collaborates with students to create a safe, positive learning environment.

-- Monitors and reports progress of individual students to teachers.
+- Monitors and reports progress of individual students to teacher/instructional coach.